Kenya Pipeline F.C.

 Kenya Pipeline was an association football club based in Nairobi, Kenya.
 In 2002 the team won the Kenyan Cup.

 Kenya Pipeline were promoted to the Kenyan Premier League in the 2001 season.

 Boniface Ambani won the golden boot while playing for Pipeline in 2005.

 The club played in the top flight from 2002 to 2005, when they disbanded.

+Kenya Pipeline were in Tunisia in May 2023 where they came second to Zamalek from Egypt in the CAVB Women's Volleyball Club Championships.
+The team's Naomi Too was given the Best Opposite Player award.

 Stadium

 The team played at the 20,000-seat Nairobi City Stadium.